DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 The integration mechanism with Cielo e-Commerce is simple, so only intermediate knowledge in Web programming language, HTTP/HTTPS requests and JSON file manipulation are required to successfully deploy the Cielo e-Commerce solution.

 In this manual, you will find the reference on all operations available on API REST of API Cielo eCommerce.
-These operations must be performed using its specific key (Merchant ID and Merchant Key) in the respective environment endpoints:
+These operations must be performed using its specific key (Merchant ID and Merchant Key) in the respective environment endpoints

 |                 | SandBox                                             | Production                                    |
 |:----------------|:---------------------------------------------------:|:---------------------------------------------:|